 - Yaoi manga creator Miyamoto Kanno often portrays herself surrounded by cats (and hides behind them when otherwise she would have to draw her face) in the afterwords of her stories.
 They also sometimes appear as her characters' companions.

-- Saki gave the eponymous "Tobermory" a tongue to rival his usual Upper Class Wits, and "The Achievement of the Cat" is basically a short essay on cats' inherent awesomeness.
+- Saki gave the eponymous "Tobermory" a tongue to rival his usual Gentleman Snarkers, and "The Achievement of the Cat" is basically a short essay on cats' inherent awesomeness.